A Global Translation and Transcreation Initiative

 Tradition —

-Instead of working on the Guru Granth Sahib from cover to cover, the project will follow the tradition of working by Bani.
+Instead of working on the Guru Granth Sahib from cover to cover, the project follows the tradition of working by Bani.

 Collaboration —

-This is an unprecedented transcreation project, requiring new modes of collaboration through digital solutions.
+This unprecedented transcreation project requires new modes of collaboration through digital solutions.

 Annotations —

-We will take each word, provide meaning and context in addition to definitions.
-We will go line by line, stanza by stanza, ensuring that every interpretation has the utmost context for understanding.
+By analyzing each word, we provide meanings and context in addition to definitions.
+Proceeding line by line and stanza by stanza, we ensure that each interpretation is enriched with the highest level of context for comprehensive understanding.

 ਪੋਥੀ ਪਰਮੇਸਰ ਕਾ ਥਾਨੁ ॥